 - Later, opinions changed.

-- The movie now appears on Best Movie lists.
-(Could be because so many of the current science fiction movies are BIG FAT disappointments.)
+The movie now appears on Best Movie lists.

 - Maybe another life-form realized that a comet could carry language, and this is their means of communicating with us LOL. —tony